Pruthviraj (film): Supporting characters

-Story
+Plot

 A young man driving an ambassador car is chased by a biker gang.
 When the car crashes into a tree, a police jeep which passes by notices him and takes him to the hospital.
 Inspector Rajasekhar who happened to be there in the jeep learns from the doctor that the accident caused a major head injury for the person resulting in temporary memory loss.
 In order to find who he is, Rajasekhar publishes his photo in all the major newspapers.
 The next day three people arrive.
 The first person is a young woman, Kavitha, who claims to be the victim, Keerthi's girlfriend.
 Danappa, the second person tells he is Keerthi's father while the third one, an inspector calls Keerthi a wanted criminal.
 However, the three of them not knowing each other arises suspicion in the mind of Rajasekhar who believes the person (perhaps Keerthi) is faking his memory loss and hence places a microphone beneath his bed.
 One night he is attacked by some mysterious person after Keerthi fails to provide information regarding some black diary.
 After another attack, Keerthi runs away from the hospital not intending to meet any of them again causing Rajasekhar to believe that he has been abducted.